NapoleonWils0n/pilfer/README.md

 Double click the ffmpeg.dmg file and copy ffmpeg into the ~/bin directory

-If you have ffmpeg installed to another location create a symbolic link to $HOME/bin/ffmpeg the same applies to ffplay and ffprobe
+If you have ffmpeg installed to another location create a symbolic link to $HOME/bin/ffmpeg

 Then edit your ~/.bash_profile, for example with nano